 "My community – Coppell, Texas – made headlines two years ago as it tackled this issue.
 As a traffic engineer by training, I was hesitant of this program and lobbied the City Council to consider other engineering, enforcement, and education alternatives so that ‘mobility’ was maintained.
 I have to say that since this program was adopted and the speed limits on our streets lowered (5 mph) I do feel like I am keeping my village’s children safer, that I am more alert, that I am more in control of my vehicle, that I do share those streets with pedestrians, that my ‘mobility’ has not been greatly impeded, and that streets are not for the sole purpose of drivers in vehicles trying to make their way as quickly as they can in our hurried world."

-Jason Crawford, P.E
+— Jason Crawford, P.E Texas Transportation Institute, Coppell, TX

 Yesterday I put our Keep Kids Alive Drive 25® sign out for the first time.
 I placed it just in front of the stop sign at Winston and Moreland.
 At the end of the day I brought it in wondering if it made any difference.